Last changed 26 days ago.

 Learn how to make the changes.

 Once you know how and have defined your goals, the rest is doing the work to head in the direction of your goals.
-A sample list of tools that could help to keep you going in your desired direction include research, coaches, study friends, and groups.
+A sample list of tools that could help to keep you going in your desired direction includes research, coaches, study friends, and groups.
 See Life Changing Tools for more tools and how to use them.

 In your journey, continue to remember to listen to your heart.